 Finally, after making sure the ends of the strands are pinched securely together, lightly pat the loaf along its sides and top to shape it into a perfectly braided loaf.

-Choose a traditional Easter bread recipe and practice making braided holiday loaves today.
+Choose an old fashioned braided Easter bread recipe and practice making braided holiday loaves today.
 They'll look so amazing your loved ones will wonder how you made them, yet only you will know the baker's secret.